-Naomi Delkamiller is an investigative reporter experienced in visual storytelling, data journalism and multimedia reporting.
-She believes the point of journalism is to help the public better understand complex issues.
+Naomi Delkamiller is a visual and investigative journalist who believes the point of journalism is to help the public better understand complex issues.
 The format—whether video, graphics, or written stories—is simply a vehicle to accomplish this mission.

-Previously, she was an investigative reporting fellow at the Flatwater Free Press, Nebraska's first statewide nonprofit newsroom, and a reporter at News21 in Phoenix, Arizona.
-There, she worked under a team of Pulitzer Prize-winning editors to produce the in-depth multimedia project "America After Roe," which won the Robert F. Kennedy Journalism Awards Grand Prize in 2024.
+Previously, she served as the inaugural reporting fellow at the NPR Midwest Newsroom, a regional investigative collaboration.
+She was also a reporter at News21 in Phoenix, Arizona, where she worked under a team of Pulitzer Prize-winning editors to produce the in-depth multimedia project "America After Roe," which won the Robert F. Kennedy Journalism Awards Grand Prize in 2024.

-Naomi earned a bachelor’s degree in journalism from the University of Nebraska–Lincoln in 2025.
+Naomi earned a bachelor’s degree in journalism from the University of Nebraska–Lincoln.
 Her resume is linked here.

 Press